xiaodg/obsidian-python-runner/README.md

 ### Example from `deepseek.py`
 - **Function**: `deepseek_r1(query)`
+  Uses the DeepSeek R1 model to process the query and generate a response based on the provided context.
+- **Function**: `deepseek_chat(query)`
-  Uses the OpenAI API to process the query and generate a response based on the provided context.
+  Uses the DeepSeek Chat model to process the query and generate a response based on the provided context.

 ## Installation Requirements